danilobellini/pyscanprev/README.rst

     - Simulation of linear discrete time modeling in control engineering.
 The example gives an implementation of both time varying and time invariant state-space models.
-These models are then used to simulate an accumulator.
+These models are then used to simulate:

+      - an accumulator
+      - a LTI (Linear Time Invariant) continuous time mass-spring-damper SHM (Simple Harmonic Motion) model

+      The discretization process is included in the example, and the simulations use `hipsterplot`_\  to plot the motion path/trajectory.

 .. _`Comparison`:
   examples/comparison.rst